DennyScott/Blog-Posts/drafts/Using Sublime with Unity.md

 # Unity and Sublime
 ##My Struggle With an IDE

 I despise MonoDevelop.
 Developing in Unity has generally been a treat.
-The version control isn't always the greatest, but using a formal environment, rather then just simple a framework, whichs helps save tons of time and effort, Unity has always had huge upsides.
+The version control isn't always the greatest, but with the mix of plugins, support, and an entity-component system, Unity has always had huge upsides.

 **But I can't stand Monodevelop.** It's Vim emulation is spotty, I don't like the available color themes, its slow, it doesn't have a strong community behind it, lack of plugins, and most importantly, you can't open multiple windows in it.